robertoooo/Cheat_Sheet/README.md

 #Push the new origin to the master
 5. git push origin master// Push the changes to the master

-#To push to the master
-git add . //Add all the changes git commit -m "With these changes I have" //Commit the changes to the origin git push origin master //Push the changes from origin (local) to master

 #####################################
 #Mergin branches (test branch into master)